-Edge users can open More actions > Settings > Advanced settings > Help protect me from malicious sites and downloads.
+Edge Chrmoimum users can open More actions > Settings > Privacy and settings.
 Take a look at some of the new security features in Edge.

 6] Enable Click to play

-Click to play is a feature that restrict certain plugin use until you need them.
+Click to play is a feature that restricts certain plugin use until you need them.
 For example, Flash content on a website won’t load until the user clicks to allow them.
-This can block Flash content that are a security threat before they can access your computer.
-You might therefore want to activate Click To Play.
+This can block Flash content that is a security threat before they can access your computer.
+You might, therefore, want to activate Click To Play.

 7] Other general tips to keep you safe and secure

-- Use a good antivirus as the help protect your browsers too.
+- Use a good antivirus as they help protect your browsers too.

 - Using a URL Scanner add-ons for your browser might also be an option you may want to consider.

 - Make sure your browser’s pop blockers are turned on in order to avoid harmful pop-ups.

 - Do not use the same password for all your online accounts.